huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

   - What type of tokenizer is used?
 A sentence piece tokenizer?
 Word piece tokenizer?
 Is it the same tokenizer as used for BERT or BART?

- After you feel like you have gotten a good overview of the architecture of the model, you might want to write [name of hugging face teacher] for any questions you might have.
+ After you feel like you have gotten a good overview of the architecture of the model, you might want to write [name of teacher] for any questions you might have.
- This might include questions regarding the model's architecture, its attention layer, etc. [name of hugging face teacher] will be more than happy to help you.
+ This might include questions regarding the model's architecture, its attention layer, etc. [name of teacher] will be more than happy to help you.

 ### Additional resources